 The British legal system has evolved over hundreds of years and continues to develop as society changes.
-Whether you're interested in a career in law as a barrister or solicitor, or simply want to understand the system, Law is thought-provoking and useful area of study.
+Whether you're interested in a career in law as a barrister or solicitor, or simply want to understand the system, Law is

 The A Level Law course starts with an overview of the legal system.
 You'll look at the different courts and their role in the system, and find out how laws are made and how they're implemented in both civil and criminal courts.
 Your study of law will also introduce you to the concept of liability and how it is addressed in the legal system.

 A Level Law also covers criminal law and its application to crimes against person and property.
 You'll learn about the various offences involved and look at concepts of law, such as morality, justice and fault.

 Please note that the last initial exam for the current Law A Level course is Summer 2018.
 Summer 2019 exams are for resits only if you're studying the current course.
 You'll have the option to move to the new A Level Law course around September, with first exams for the new course available Summer 2019.

 This course will prepare you for the AQA Law A Level syllabus (2160) exams.

 The A Level Law course is split into four units:

 Unit 1 - Law Making and the Legal System

 Unit 3 - Criminal Law (Offences Against the Person)

 Unit 4 - Criminal Law (Offences Against Property) and Concepts of Law